brianpos/UploadFIG/README.md

   -d, --destinationServerAddress <destinationServerAddress>  The URL of the FHIR Server to upload the package contents to -dh, --destinationServerHeaders <destinationServerHeaders> Headers to add to the request to the destination FHIR Server
-                                                             e.g. `Authentication: Bearer xxxxxxxxxxx` -t, --testPackageOnly                                      Only perform download and static analysis checks on the Package.
+                                                             e.g. `Authentication: Bearer xxxxxxxxxxx` -df, --destinationFormat                                   The format to upload to the destination server [default: xml] -t, --testPackageOnly                                      Only perform download and static analysis checks on the Package.
                                                              Does not require a DestinationServerAddress, will not try to connect to one if provided